 Marine Collagen is environmentally friendly

-Marine collagen is the most environmentally sustainable source of collagen.
+A marine collagen benefit that you might not know is that marine collagen is the most environmentally sustainable source of collagen.
 An estimated 60% of by-products of fish processing become waste1, but researchers recently discovered that these by-products, especially the collagen-rich fish skin, have amazing health-boosting properties.
 Marine collagen made from fish skin helps to reduce environmental pollution, and provides a superior and beneficial source of collagen protein.

 Note that it is important to use Marine collagen sourced only from fish skin and not fish scales.
 Fish skin is soft and is extracted without heat or enzymes.
 Hard scales, on the other hand, must be extracted using hydrochloric acid, which is harmful to our health, and the processing of scales requires heat, which can destroy the collagen peptides.
 Thus, while the natural collagen content of fish scales and skin is the same, the process for extracting scales can ruin the beneficial properties of collagen.